 - Set the batter aside and place a griddle over a medium heat.

-- Put around half a tsp of butter in to the hot griddle.
+- Put around half a teaspoon of butter in to the hot griddle.
 When the butter has melted add two tbsps of pancake batter to the pan.
 Use the spoon to nudge the pancake into a round shape.
 Cook for a couple of minutes then flip.
 The pancake should look golden brown.
 Cook on the other side then transfer to a dish.
 Put the dish in a warm oven to keep warm while you cook the rest of the pancakes.

 - Serve immediately with a handful of blueberries and a drizzle of maple syrup.